Carp Fishing at Iktus

 Iktus Carpe isn't an easy lake because of its multiple features.
-The easy swims lie in the front of the big one: swims 1,2,3,12 and 13.
-In this area, the bottom is flatter and there are less obstacles.
+The ‘easy’ swims are in an area bounded by swims 1,2,3,12 and 13.
+In this area, the lakebed is more even and there are less snags and obstacles.
 Fishing without a boat is possible.
-If you just want to cast (and you don’t wish to place off hook links and ground bait with the boat) choose these swims.
+If you just want to cast (and you don’t wish to place hooklinks and groundbait with a boat) choose these swims.

 However, we strongly recommend the use of a boat with a sounder.
 The lake features lots of holes, plateaus, overhanging trees and dead trees.
 This is where the carp live and spend much of their time.
-This may sound daunting but don’t worry; the bailiff knows exactly where they are located.
+This may sound daunting but don’t worry, the bailiff knows exactly where they are located.
 When you arrive he will explain every detail from every particular swim.
 He will give you interesting tips that will improve your chances considerably.
-On the small lake the boats are not permitted, only baitboats.
+On the small lake boats are not permitted, only bait boats.

 Swim 4 is surrounded by trees and has less space than the other swims.
-Since swim 6 has been repositioned recently and the move, of around 200m, has meant that swims 6 and 5 now have a much bigger fishing area.
-In front of swim 6 the bottom drops to 10m at only a few meters from the bank.
-This is a very interesting spot for catfish and sturgeon.
+Swim 6 has been repositioned recently and the move, of around 200m, has meant that swims 6 and 5 now have a much bigger fishing area.
+In front of swim 6 the bottom drops to 10m only a few metres from the bank.
+This is a very interesting spot to fish for catfish and sturgeon.

-Swim 9 lies about 2 meters above the lake level.
+Swim 9 lies about 2 metres above the lake level.
 Take into account that if you have to net a fish, you have to descend a little slope.
 This swim is not suitable for every angler.

 The VIP swim (= swim 8) has the biggest fishable area and it is a very interesting swim.
 As we already mentioned, the swim is not easy, but if you know how to fish it you will catch for sure.
-This swim is more expensive because the price includes also a little hut with heating, TV, fridge and freezer, two little hubs, a bicycle.
+This swim is more expensive because the price includes a little hut with heating, TV, fridge and freezer, two little hobs and even a bicycle.

-Swims 10 and 11 lie very close to each other and can be a good choice if you want to book a group of 4-5 anlgers.
+Swims 10 and 11 lie very close to each other and can be a good choice if you want to book a group of 4-5 anglers.